tahia/tahia.github.io/index.md

       <ul class="nav">
           <li><a href="{{ BASE_PATH }}/Taslima_Haque_CV.pdf">CV</a></li>
           <li><a href="https://github.com/tahia">github</a></li>
-          <li><a href="">blog</a></li>
+          <li><a href="[Research](pages/Research.html)">Research</a></li>
       </ul>
   </div>
 </div>

-I'm a is Postdoctoral Research Fellow at the [Department of Ecology and Evolutionionary Biology](https://lsa.umich.edu/eeb) , the University of Michigan, Ann Arbor working with [Wittkopp Lab](https://sites.lsa.umich.edu/wittkopp-lab/).
+I'm a is Postdoctoral Research Fellow at the [Department of Ecology and Evolutionionary Biology](https://lsa.umich.edu/eeb) , University of Michigan, Ann Arbor working with [Wittkopp Lab](https://sites.lsa.umich.edu/wittkopp-lab/).
 Our lab investigates the genetic basis of phenotypic evolution.
 In a broad sense, my interest lies in studying how local populations adapt across different ecological clines and variable environments.
 At the molecular level, I focus on studying gene expression divergence and how cis-and trans-regulation can play key roles on local adaptation.

 Education/Degree: